Deltares/D-EcoImpact/docs/manual/input.md

       output_variable: <one_output_variable_name>
 ```

-The rolling statistic rule allows for a rolling statistic based on the choicen operation and the time period over which the statistic should be repeated.
+The rolling statistic rule allows for a rolling statistic based on the chosen operation and the time period over which the statistic should be repeated.
 The calculated statistic will be written to each last timestep that falls within the period.
 Operations available: Add, Average, Median, Min, Max, count_periods, Stdev and Percentile(n).
 When using percentile, add a number for the nth percentile with brackets like this: percentile(10).

 Time scales available: hour, day